2021 2020 2019 2018 2017 2016 2015 2014 2013 2012 2011 2010 2009 2008

 Singapore 22968

-SEACS members and their friends are invited to a two-day sale of ceramics, art books and magazines.
+SEACS members and their friends were invited to a two-day sale of members’ previously-owned ceramics, art books and magazines.
+This annual event is always a crowd pleaser as it’s both social and helpful.

 Venue: